HomeLatest NewsIndustryDiageo backs blockchain tech to track down pilferage of liquor and counterfeits

 Preferred Source of Google

-In a blockchain and internet of things (IoT)-based traceability situation, smart tamper-proof labels replace manual records and track each transaction as a product moves through the supply chain, usually allowing even the end consumer to scan codes on the label to check authenticity and origin of the product.
+In a blockchain and (IoT)-based traceability situation, smart tamper-proof labels replace manual records and track each transaction as a product moves through the supply chain, usually allowing even the end consumer to scan codes on the label to check authenticity and origin of the product.

 Advertisement